nlbeaird/nlbeaird.github.io/_pages/research.md

   - url: /assets/images/mm-layout-archive.png
     image_path: /assets/images/mm-layout-archive.png
     alt: "archive layout example"
-last_modified_at: 2018-03-02T11:22:24-05:00
+last_modified_at: 2018-08-06T11:22:24-05:00
 toc: true
 ---

 Most of my work revolves around making observations of key high latitude processes.
 The sections below give an overview of this work.

-To get a sense of this of how this happens, check out some reflections on life at sea from our team in Sermilik Fjord in 2015:
+For a sense of this of how this happens, check out some reflections on life at sea from our team in Sermilik Fjord in 2015:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/UjsAtunkIc0?rel=0&amp;showinfo=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>